psas/stm32/src/enet_udp/readme.txt

-This experiment develops the adis code further by adding ethernet connection with the UDP protocol.
+Experiment with creating the stm32fxxx to flight computer datapath over ethernet using UDP protocol

 This experiment uses the lwip stack in the ChibiOS/ext directory..